cocoemily/recycling-Java/README.md

 Agent-based model of recycling

 ### OriginalModel
-Translation of agent-based model from Coco et al 2020 from R to Java
+Translation of agent-based model from Coco et al 2020 from R to Java.
+Replication analysis can be found in the analysis folder.

 ### ExtendedModel